WEEE-Open/pytarallo/README.md

 ## pytarallo on PyPI
 You may also get pytarallo through PyPI by using the command `pip install pytarallo`

-## For devs, to publish this repo to PyPI
+## For devs, to publish this repo on PyPI

 Clone the repo locally:
 `git clone https://github.com/WEEE-Open/pytarallo`